|BSE: N.A.||Sector: N.A.|

 Report on Other Legal and Regulatory Requirements

-c.
-The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the booksof account;
+c. the financial statements dealt with by this report are in agreement with the booksof account;

 (i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

-(c) The title deeds of immovable properties recorded as fixed assets in the books ofaccount of the Company are held in the name of the Company.
+c) The title deeds of immovable properties (which are included under the headProperty Plant and Equipment) are held in the name of the Company.

-(b) In our opinion and according to the information and explanations given to us thereare no dues with respect to income tax sales tax service tax value added tax customsduty excise duty which have not been deposited on account of any dispute except for thedues in relation to income tax and Central Sales Tax as disclosed hereunder:
+b) In our opinion there are no dues with respect to income tax sales tax servicetax value added tax customs duty excise duty which have not been deposited on accountof any dispute except for the dues in relation to income tax as disclosed hereunder:

 (x) During the course of our examination of the books and records of the Companycarried out in accordance with the generally accepted auditing practices in India andaccording to the information and explanations given to us we have neither come across anyinstance of fraud by the Company or any fraud on the Company by its officers or employeesnoticed or reported during the year nor have we been informed of any such instance by themanagement.